 Legal compliance requirements under the Education (Early Childhood) Regulations and Criteria

 - The centre must take all reasonable steps to promote the good health and safety of children enrolled in the service.

 - The centre must have a health and safety hazard identification and management system, and regular checks for hazards must be carried out.
 Hazards include cleaning agents, medicines, and poisons including alcohol-based poisons.

 - The centre must take all practicable steps to get immediate medical assistance for badly hurt or seriously ill children and parents must be notified.

-This is terrible even if it was the hand sanitizer they should have called the parents immediately.
-I had thought that alcohol based sanitizer would be banned from ECE centres.
-And, where was the supervision that she was able to drink that much that she got drunk because of it?
+This is terrible even if it was the hand sanitizer that caused her to be drunk.
+The centre should have called the parents immediately.
+I had thought that alcohol-based sanitizer would be banned from ECE centres.
+And where was the supervision that she was able to drink that much that she got drunk because of it?
 Hopefully this will be thoroughly investigated so that the parents can be reassured that this will never happen again.

 Once again, ratios are far too high for one person – we never run with only one adult – even if there is only one child – always two adults on duty.
 We have hand sanitizer available for the children to use on the odd occasion, but it is alcohol free.